Cronay/LAnimationGen/README.md

 let animation = Animation.named("my_animation")
 ```

-This works nice but is prone to errors due to typos which aren't catched by the compiler.
+This works nicely but is prone to errors due to typos which aren't catched by the compiler.
 With a typo the `animation` is nil and nothing is shown by an `AnimationView`.
 To circumvent this problem one could create a class, struct or enum with static constants such as:

 ```swift
 enum MyAnimations {